 Every case that requires video enhancement requires the video forensic expert to develop a strategy comprised of a series of steps and forensic software tools.
-Back when surveillance video was analog video tape, video enhancement was more difficult.
-The equipment forensic experts used to conduct video enhancement was entirely hardware based.
+Back when surveillance video was an analog videotape, video enhancement was more difficult.
+The equipment forensic experts used to conduct video enhancement was entirely hardware-based.
 Forensic experts did the best they could with what they had to work with.

-Today, technology has progressed, making several scientific community approved software programs available.
-One of the things that causes difficulty during video enhancement is poor camera placement.
+Today, technology has progressed, making several scientific community-approved software programs available.
+One thing that causes difficulty during video enhancement is poor camera placement.

-I do not have to convince you of the value of surveillance video; the number of court cases that have video forensic evidence speak for themselves.
-Surveillance video recordings produce very useful high-quality digital video recordings that aide litigators in the court room see the events as they originally occurred.
+I do not have to convince you of the value of surveillance video; the number of court cases that have video forensic evidence speaks for themselves.
+Surveillance video recordings produce very useful high-quality digital video recordings that aide litigators in the courtroom see the events as they originally occurred.

 Video enhancement is challenged by one thing: the fact that most security video recordings must be viewed on a proprietary player, a software program that has the ability to interpret the specific manufacturer’s secure code, which maintains the integrity of the video recording, keeps the video secure and reduces the vulnerability of editing.
 This proprietary player makes it very difficult to alter or edit the surveillance video.
 Some manufacturers allow the ability to export video files from their surveillance propriety players and others do not.
 This poses a challenge for the video enhancement expert.